Disclaimer – the opinions expressed on this page and my site are those of my own and not that of my employer, current or former.

 But i won’t take the easy route.
 Let’s go into the details…

-Firstly, Iran will never bomb or invade American or its supposed ally, Israel.
+Firstly, Iran will never bomb or invade America or its supposed ally, Israel.
 It’ll never happen.
 Just look at the last 100 years.
 Who has Iran invaded?
 Nobody.
 They responded to Iraq when American-backed Saddam’s Iraq attacked them.
 They’ve had some small internal skirmishes… That’s about it for the last 100 years!
 They fought the Russians and some other folks, depending how far back in history you want to go.
 But let’s stick with relatively modern conflicts.
-These are the official overt conflicts of the last 100 years.
+These are the official overt conflicts of the last 100 years from Iran.

 Syria – ok so Hezbollah has a route from Iran through Syria to Lebanon to Palestine.
 Hezbollah has a long history of small-scale bombings, firing local rockets and running arms.
 They have a small army and Iran supports this army with various resources.
 Let me for the record state – this is bad.
 Terrorism in any form, isn’t good for mankind.
 So why does Iran help Syria?
 Well the middle east is essentially split into two factions.
 Sunni and Shi’ite.
 This statement can also be a euphemism for Saudi Arabia vs. Iran.
 Saudi’s are Sunni and Iranians Shi’ite.